dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

-* **Difference between observed and calculated centroids vs phi**, which shows how the average residuals in each of X, Y, and φ vary as a fuction of φ.
+* **Difference between observed and calculated centroids vs phi**, which shows how the average residuals in each of X, Y, and φ vary as a function of φ.
   If scan-varying refinement has been successful in capturing the real changes during the scan then we would expect these plots to be straight lines.